garden-io/garden/docs/tutorials/your-first-project/4-configure-your-project.md

 5. Make sure your whole project builds and deploys successfully.
 6. Start thinking about tests.
 Garden excels at managing all the different test suites in your stack, especially integration and end-to-end tests that need to run inside your deployment environment.
-7. Consider [running Garden in your CI](../../guides/using-garden-in-ci.md), to deploy preview environments and/or to test your project.
+7. Consider taking advantage of [portable CI pipelines](../../use-cases/portable-ci-pipelines.md), to deploy preview environments and/or to test your project.

 In summary, **gradually put all the pieces together**, learn the details as you go, and use more and more features as